pkindt/WirelessEye/README.md

 Using realtime_classification.py
 --------------------------------
 `realtime_classification.py` is called from within WiFiEye Studio.
 This can be done in the 'Real-Time Classification' tab.
 Use
 `python3.8` as the executable and `realtime_classification.py` as the argument.
-Adjust the number of classes to the length of the `labels` array in
+Adjust the number of classes to the length of the _labels_ array in
  `model_generation.py` (for the default value in the script, this would be 4).
  The script will assign a counting number to the sting lables, which are imported back into WiFiEye.
-E.g., the first label in the `labels` string of
+E.g., the first label in the _labels_ string of
  `model_generation.py` will be _0_, the second one _1_, the third one _2_,...

-After `realtime_classification.py` has been executed, the _Classifier Output_ plot will be available and in sync with the CSI data.
+After `realtime_classification.py` has been executed, the _Classifier Output_ plot will be available in WiFiEye Studio and in sync with the CSI data.

 # Developing Plugins #
 WiFiEye supports plugins to process CSI data.
 A plugin is a simple C-file.
 It is complied independently from WiFiEye.